Whether you’re vegetarian or not, it’s worth knowing how to make ghee from butter as ghee is known for its amazing health benefits!

 - Glass container with tight lid

-3. Other solids will sink to the bottom and some will collect on the sides.
+Other solids will sink to the bottom and some will collect on the sides.
 You can very gently scrape these off the sides and bottom so they are less likely to burn.
-The bubbling can be accompanied with a crackling sound .

-- The ghee becomes a clear golden yellow liquid.
+- The butter becomes a clear golden yellow liquid (ghee).

 - The milk solids separate and settle in the bottom of the pan, and are light brown in color.
 If you are too dark, you have cooked to much.